crmills100/narrato/work_plan.md

 - convert on Android device to apk
 - publish on local webserver

-## 6. APK for Android using command line - complete
+## 6. APK for local Android install using command line - complete

 - setup keystore: